mathurinm/celer/doc/index.rst

 ======

 This is a library to run the Constraint Elimination for the Lasso with Extrapolated Residuals (Celer) algorithm [1].
-This algorithm uses an extrapolated dual point which enables a tight cntrol of optimality and quick feature identification.
+This algorithm uses an extrapolated dual point which enables a tight control of optimality and quick feature identification.

 Installation
 ------------